 Good news!
 I approached them about a discount for you (of course), so tell Suite Escapes you heard about them from this blog and they may be able to offer you an extra $10 off per night!!
 You just need to like them on Facebook and follow them on Instagram for the discount.
 Easy peasy.

 Either way, they offer additional discounts for booking 7 nights or more!
 So contact them, mention you are a Freeb and heard about it from FCF, and they'll hook you up 🙂

 If you are more of a hotel-stay kind of family, Get Away Today has hotels that are similar to a condo-stay, in that you can have space to stretch out; but different in that they offer more hotel conveniences.
 These hotels offer kitchens, free breakfast, maid service, grocery pick up and so much more.
 Could be a nice alternative if you are looking for more of a hassle-free stay!

 Cost breakdown for our Disneyland trip:

 We are going to use our family as an example so you can get an idea of cost.
 We were pretty frugal in many ways, but also enjoyed park food and souvenirs.
-So this will hopefully give you a conservative/balanced view of what a trip like this could cost you.
+ASo this will hopefully give you a conservative/balanced view of what a trip like this could cost you.
 At the time of publishing our cost included: